-Coffee beans, not roasted, are unpalatable without being roasted and will remain no more than the light green seeds of coffee.
+Coffee beans, not roasted, would be unpalatable without being roasted and will remain no more than the light green seeds of coffee.

 A roaster decides at what temperature and for how long the beans should roast to achieve the sensory profile required.